 You don’t want to be heavy-handed with lavender; 1/4 teaspoon too much and suddenly, your treats taste like soap.
 Not good.
 I used 1 1/2 teaspoons of finely chopped buds in this frosting and I think that’s the perfect amount; there’s just a hint of lavender flavor there and it doesn’t tread into soapy territory.
 Of course, you are welcome to add as much as you like!

 I had a great time making these cupcakes and photographing them and I hope you give them a try!
-As always, feel free to drop a comment below if you do.
+As always, feel free to drop a comment below and rate the recipe if you do.

 Lemon Lavender Cupcakes

 These cupcakes feature a sunny lemon flavor and a wonderfully light lavender frosting (with real lavender buds!) - you won't be able to say no to these!

 - 1 1/2 cups all-purpose flour

 - 1/2 teaspoon salt